owl73/westmarch-landol/class/witch_hunter.md

 Being funded by nobles has its benefits, granting you the best weapons money can buy.
 You can choose two qualities for each your crossbow and longsword.

-Deadly: +2 damage
+- Deadly: +2 damage
-Tuned: +1 to attack
+- Tuned: +1 to attack
-Ornate: +1 to charisma when dealing with nobility or potential employers
+- Ornate: +1 to charisma when dealing with nobility or potential employers
-Sturdy: Immune to broken condition
+- Sturdy: Immune to broken condition
-Heavy Winch (Crossbow): increase base damage to 2d8 Long Ranged (Crossbow): Double range
+- Heavy Winch (Crossbow): increase base damage to 2d8
+- Long Ranged (Crossbow): Double range
-Double Barreled (Crossbow): Fire twice without reloading Keened (Sword): Critical hit on natural 1s
+- Double Barreled (Crossbow): Fire twice without reloading
+- Keened (Sword): Critical hit on natural 1s
-Balanced (Sword): Gain an additional attack
-Reactive (Sword): +1 defense
+- Reactive (Sword): +1 defense

 ### C:	Silver Treated Weapons